Nadex Adjusts Strike Width For US Indices Binary Contracts

-Pursuant to Section 5c(c)(1) of the Commodity Exchange Act and Commission Regulation §40.6(d)(2)(iv), Nadex is providing notice that due to increased volatility in the underlying markets upon which the Nadex US Indices contracts are based, Nadex adjusted the strike width for its Daily US Tech 100 Binary contracts from 6 to 12, its Daily Wall Street 30 Binary contracts from 20 to 40, its Daily US 500 Binary contracts from 3 to 6, and its Daily US SmallCap 2000 from 2 to 4.
-The changes began on August 12, 2019 and continued through August 16, 2019.
+Pursuant to Section 5c(c)(1) of the Commodity Exchange act and Commission Regulation Section 40.6(d)(2)(iv), Nadex is providing notice that due to increased volatility in the underlying markets upon which the Nadex US Indices contracts are based, Nadex adjusted the strike width for its Daily US Tech 100 Binary contracts from 6 to 12, its Daily Wall Street 30 Binary contracts from 20 to 40, its Daily US 500 Binary contracts from 3 to 6, and its Daily US SmallCap 2000 from 2 to 4.
+Additionally, Nadex adjusted the strike width for its Weekly US Tech 100 Binary contracts from 12 to 24, its Weekly US 500 Binary contracts from 12 to 24, its Weekly US SmallCap 2000 Binary contracts from 6 to 12, and finally its Weekly Wall Street 30 Binary contracts from 100 to 200.
+The changes began on August 19, 2019 and continued through August 23, 2019.
+The changes are planned to continue through September 6, 2019.

 Nadex Adjusts Strike Width For US Indices Binary Contracts